schollz/wobblewobble/README.md

 ![snek2](https://user-images.githubusercontent.com/6550035/118997986-ee794280-b93d-11eb-85a4-33cbdbe4b0b6.gif)

+with wobblewobble you can...

 - assign each of the four crow outputs one of many different types of slowly oscillating modulation sources.
 - configure crow as midi->CV or midi->envelope atop any oscillation (or none)
 - visualize slow oscillations from crow inputs (<7hz)

+### Requirements

+- norns
+- crow

+### Documentation

+from the main norns screen you can:

+- hold K1 and K2/K3 to switch crow
+- press K2/K3 to switch modulator
+- E1 changes frequency
+- E2/E3changes lfo min/max
+- K1+E2 or K1+E3 changes meta

+the params menu has more options, including:

+- clamping the absolute minimum and maximum values
+- add midi input to control pitch (top note, any note) or add an envelope
+- meta params for the modulators
+- change slew rate

 oscillators are configured in SuperCollider making it easy to configure / design / add new oscillators, including complex ones from the [chaotic UGens](https://doc.sccode.org/Browse.html#UGens%3EGenerators%3EChaotic). current oscillators: